SFPC/sfpc.github.io/teachingasart.md

 Week 4: Pedagogy.
 Lecture about pedagogy, the craft of teaching.
 Traditional pedagogy and critical pedagogy, alternative education.
 Special focus on Lygia Clark.

 Week 5: Inclusive Learning.
 Lecture on marginalization and includion in learning spaces.
-Midterm proposal workshop and Interdependence activity.
-Discussion on the reading on Socially Engaged Art.
+Midterm proposal workshop and interdependence activity.
+Discussion on the reading on socially-engaged art.

 Week 6: Mid-term presentation.
 Students will present their learning map and plan for the final project